Amanss21229/Quizcreatebot/replit.md

 ## Overview

 A Telegram bot designed to generate NEET-relevant medical entrance exam questions from NCERT Class 11th and 12th textbooks.
-Utilizing Groq's LLaMA 3 70B model, the bot creates native Telegram quiz polls with multiple-choice questions covering Biology, Physics, and Chemistry, tailored to medical entrance exam standards.
+Utilizing Groq's LLaMA 3.3 70B Versatile model, the bot creates native Telegram quiz polls with multiple-choice questions covering Biology, Physics, and Chemistry, tailored to medical entrance exam standards.
 The project aims to provide an efficient and interactive study tool for NEET aspirants.

 ## User Preferences